How To Make Mead Like A Viking

 How Was Mead Made In Viking Times?

-Mead, a popular alcoholic beverage in Viking times, was made through a relatively straightforward process.
+Mead, a popular alcoholic in Viking times, was made through a relatively straightforward process.
 Let's delve into the steps involved in creating mead during that era:

 1. Gathering Honey: Vikings would collect honey from beehives or wild honeycombs found in the surrounding areas.
 This honey served as the primary ingredient for making mead.